-Landscape designer and Massachusetts Certified Horticulturalist, Susan Opton is a graduate of The Landscape Institute of the Arnold Arboretum of Harvard University and practices private landscape design and consultation for residential and commercial projects nationwide.
+Landscape designer and Massachusetts Certified Horticulturalist, Susan Opton is a graduate of The Landscape Institute of the Arnold Arboretum of Harvard University and practices private landscape design and consultation for residential projects nationwide.
 She is an active member APLD, NEHLDA, ASLA and COGdesign.

 In 2007 Susan worked closely with the Massachusetts Horticultural Society.
 Her desire to learn the best horticultural practices and to get involved with the Rose Kennedy Greenway project inspired her to join the Society as the on-site landscape designer.
 In this role, she took on many projects at the Society’s Elm Bank location in Wellesley.
 Susan designed the seasonal plantings in the Italianate garden located outside the historical Cheney – Baltzell manor house at Elm Bank in Wellesley, MA.
 These gardens were originally designed by the firm of Olmsted and Vaux of Brookline 1908-1928.